Srivathsan221/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 # BizCardX-Extracting-Business-Card-Data-with-OCR

 **Description:**
 The aim of the project is to develop a streamlit application that allows users to upload an image of a business card and extract relevant information form it using easyOCR.
-The extracted information is displayed in the application's GUI.
+The extracted information is displayed in the application's GUI (Streamlit).

 **Process:**
 1. Design the user interface: Create a simple and intuitive user interface using Streamlit that guides users through the process of uploading the business card image and extracting its information.